stdombek/docs/content/en/docs/ERM/Agreements/_index.md

 1. In the Search & filter pane, click **Documents**.
 2. Click **Edit document filters**.
-3. In the **Document filter builder** dialog, select a **Attribute** from the drop-down list.
+3. In the **Document filter builder** dialog, select an **Attribute** from the drop-down list.
 Attributes include Name, Note, Category, Physical location, URL, Content type, and File name.
-4. Select a **Operator** from the drop-down list.
+4. Select an **Operator** from the drop-down list.
 Operators include Is, Contains, and Does not contain.
 5. In the **Value** box, select or enter a value.
 6. (Optional) To continue to build the document filter, click **Add rule.** Note, multiple rules in a single document filter card will apply to a single document.
 I.e. If you have a document filter card with two rules, then to find an agreement, a single document on that agreement must fulfill both rules.
 Whereas when you add a new document filter card in the filter builder, then it can apply to either the same or a different document.
 7. (Optional) To search for agreements using multiple document filters, click **Add filter**.
 Note: To delete a rule or document filter in the Document filter builder, click on the **trash can icon** next to the rule or document filter.